meetSuthar299/netflix-build/README.md

   password: 123456
   ```

-* To test processing, use Stripe's test card numbers and enter fake info for all fields.
+* To test payment processing, use Stripe's test card numbers and enter fake info for all fields.
   ```sh
   card info:
   4242 4242 4242 4242